 Parking Lot LED Light Retrofits

 You should consider certain things while installing led lights for existing parking lots.
-These include; cost of fixture, payback, cost to install, conditions of electrical wiring and light poles.
+These include; cost of fixture, payback, the cost to install, conditions of electrical wiring, and light poles.
 The most common practice is to replace the pole heads with new LED fixtures.
-This is the most cost-effective and would require minimum time and manpower as the existing poles and wiring is kept while only the light fixtures are replaced.
+This is the most cost-effective and would require minimum time and manpower as the existing poles and wiring are kept while only the light fixtures are replaced.

 We recommend you contact us when you want to install LED parking lot lights in new or existing parking areas.
 We have years of experience that will help create a solution best suited to your scenario.
 Contact us at our toll-free number 1-855-5-TETRUS / 1-855-583-8787.